 (iv) the reference number for the application.

-[Regulation 5CAA inserted in Gazette 23 Nov 2004 p.
+[Regulation 5CAA inserted by Gazette 23 Nov 2004 p.
 5222-3.]

 5CB.
 Replacement of expiring licence, application for

 (1) An application for a licence to replace an existing licence on the expiry of the existing licence must be made by the licence holder of the existing licence more than 70 days before the day on which the existing licence expires.